2011 | The SEVENTH Installment of KULTURE KLASH

-And view I did with my round glasses, thank you very much.
+And view I did with my ancient clunky glasses, thank you very much.
 I had been wondering why I was having trouble seeing stuff close up for awhile now.
+And my glasses really needed a makeover.
 A trip to the optometrist set me right.
-New prescription, lenses, and round frames.
+New prescription, lenses, and the most awesome Ray Ban frames.
 What a difference.
 And perfect timing to watch this video and decide to attend.The "Klash" in Kulture Klash refers to the event's emphasis on different art mediums working together in one space.
 There were artists, interactive art installations, circus performers, laser shows and dozens of artists.
 And I was able to see all the works of the more than 70 artists who were on display, including well-known locals Seth Corts, Shannon Di, Nathan Durfee, Timothy Pakron, Cyle Suesz and Joanna Jackson.
 Among the exhibits was a wake board demonstration, a bizarre "yacht rock dance room," hula hoop dancers, live paintings, music by locals Lindsay Holler, the Dubplates, DJ Eleven and an eclectic mix of performances.
 And if you became hungry after strolling about, there was Roti Rolls, Annabell's Restaurant and the Little Blue Brunch Truck were on hand, providing food.
 Gota say it was a rockin' time.

 Kulture Klash Arts Festival, which descended upon Charleston in a storm of artistic fury as the area's first festival focusing on contemporary, outside-of-the-box art, announces the eagerly awaited Kulture Klash 7 (KK7) to take place on Saturday, April 9, 2011 at The Navy Yard @ Noisette, 10 Storehouse Row, North Charleston, South Carolina from 7pm until 2am.
 As always, participants can expect high-energy, music, dance and art.
 Maintaining their firm commitment to a fresh approach, KK7 curators and organizers are planning a series of performances and installations never before seen.